Alexis Holmes: 2025

 In February 2025, she retained her title at the 2025 USA Indoor Track and Field Championships.
 She was selected for the 2025 World Athletics Indoor Championships in Nanjing in March 2025, where she won the silver medal in the final in 50.63 seconds, 0.03 seconds behind Great Britain's Amber Anning.
 She also won gold in the women's 4 × 400 metres relay.
 In April 2025, she competed at the inaugural Grand Slam Track event in Kingston, Jamaica in the Long Sprints category, placing fourth in the 400 metres in 50.12 seconds.
 At the second 2025 Grand Slam Track event in Miami she finished third in the 400 metres with a time of 50.36 seconds on 2 May 2025.
 She finished fifth in the final of the 400 metres at the 2025 USA Outdoor Track and Field Championships in 50.33 seconds.
 She finished fourth at the 2025 Athletissima in wet conditions in Lausanne.

 She was subsequently selected for the 2025 World Athletics Championships in where she ran in the women's x 400 metres relay.
 She also ran as the American team won the gold medal in the mixed 4 × 400 metres relay in Tokyo.

+2026

+On 25 July, Holmes placed second to Aaliyah Butler over 400 metres at the 2026 USA Outdoor Track and Field Championships in New York, running 50.47 seconds with a late surge to beat Sanaria Butler.
+In September, Holmes was selected to compete at the inaugural World Athletics Ultimate Championship in Budapest, winning the mixed 4 × 400 metres relay with the American team.